Viejas Casino & Resort: Hotel

 On August 31, 2011, the Viejas tribe announced plans to add a 150-room luxury hotel to the casino.
 Plans were scaled back slightly resulting in a 5-story hotel with 128 rooms consisting of 99 deluxe rooms and 29 luxury suites.
 The $36 million project broke ground in early 2012 and the building was topped out in November 2012.
 Hotel construction was completed in March 2013 with the grand opening celebration held on March 21, 2013.
 Viejas describes the hotel as "modern amenities, streamlined design and handcrafted, boutique feel".
 The original hotel includes a business center, fitness center, and resort style pool with VIP cabanas.

 As part of the original hotel construction project both east and west entrances to the casino were remodeled and valet parking was moved from the east entrance to the west entrance.
 Additional valet parking was made available at the hotel entrance when the hotel opened.
 Bingo was moved into a new 340-seat bingo hall inside the casino and the former bingo hall was razed to make room for the hotel.
 The east entrance was enlarged and extended to connect the hotel to the casino and the buffet was remodeled and expanded.
 The buffet is the only restaurant that allows children and persons under the age of 21.
 Those under 21 are not permitted anywhere else in the casino.

-With the hotel opening, Viejas was renamed from Viejas Casino to Viejas Casino & Resort.
+With the hotel opening, Viejas was renamed to Viejas Casino & Resort.
 Since its opening in 2013, Viejas Casino & Resort has received the AAA Four Diamond Award consecutively each year.

 In February 2013 a Tribal Environmental Impact Report was filed for construction of a 6-story parking structure with capacity for up to 1,000 vehicles to be built on the north side of the casino.
 The parking garage would provide additional parking for both the casino and hotel.
 Construction was started in April 2013 and the parking structure opened on November 21, 2013.

 In 2014, the casino underwent a year-long development project to include a 15,000 square foot expansion of their gaming floor, an additional five-story hotel tower and renovated non-smoking casino areas.

 The extended casino floor allowed for the addition of another 1,000 slot machines, while the new hotel tower increased accommodations.
 This expansion created an additional 50,000 square feet of indoor and outdoor multifunction resort space, and increased hotel accommodations to a total of 237 rooms and suites.

 In 2016, Viejas Casino & Resort began another development project with the construction of a third hotel tower named the Willows Hotel & Spa.
-The newest addition is open to guests age 21 and older and has 159 suites, a saltwater pool, two new restaurants, outdoor dining and a day spa and salon.
+It is open to guests age 21 and older and has 159 suites, a saltwater pool, two new restaurants, outdoor dining and a day spa and salon.
+IGroup Design was the Lead Design Architect on the 225,000 square foot addition.
+The project was completed and unveiled January 2018.
+The Willows was an award-winning hospitality project.